 - What is the treatment for viral hepatitis?

 - Hepatitis Vaccinations

 - What is the prognosis of viral hepatitis?

 What is the prognosis of viral hepatitis?

 The prognosis of viral hepatitis for most patients is good; however, this prognosis varies somewhat depending on the infecting virus.
-For example those patients that develop chronic hepatitis may have a worse prognosis because of cirrhosis, fulminant hepatitis (liver failure), and occasionally death .
+For example, those patients who develop chronic hepatitis have a worse prognosis because of the potential to develop cirrhosis, liver failure, liver cancer (hepatocellular carcinoma), and occasionally death.
 Symptoms of viral hepatitis such as fatigue, poor appetite, nausea, and jaundice usually subside in several weeks to months, without any specific treatment.
 In fact, virtually all patients with acute infection with HAV and most adults (greater than 95%) with acute HBV recover completely.
 Complete recovery from viral hepatitis means that:

 - the hepatitis virus has been completely eliminated from the liver by the body's immune system,

 - the inflammation in the liver subsides,